 - Show more Hide

-This report includes the main proceedings of UN Women’s Fourth Safe Cities and Safe Public Spaces Global Leaders’ Forum on the theme “Leadership and Catalytic Partnerships: Delivering Integrated Safe City and Public Spaces Programmes with and For All Women and Girls”, co-hosted by the City of Edmonton in October 2018.
-The report includes insights from diverse speakers, rapporteur reports, key takeaways and participant discussions, good practices and tools, and links to presentations.
+This report includes the main proceedings of UN Women’s Fifth Safe Cities and Safe Public Spaces Global Leaders’ Forum on the theme “Integrated Action and Building to Scale: Safe and Empowering City and Public Space Initiatives with Women and Girls”.
+The report includes insights from a wide array of speakers, detailed rapporteur reports, key takeaways from programme sessions and participant discussions, good practices and tools, and links to several presentations.

-Friday, September 28, 2018
+Friday, September 4, 2020

 The MeToo movement and much other work have increased public attention on sexual harassment.
 Yet, many workers still await adequate protection and enjoyment of their rights.
 This discussion paper focuses on sexual harassment of workers in the informal economy, with a focus on farmworkers and domestic workers.
 The paper provides suggestions for action by governments and civil society organizations for a world of work free from sexual harassment.

 Tuesday, September 1, 2020